The nine main corpora

 on this page to see the corpus data, and then

-click on "RETURN" in the upper right-hand corner of the corpus to come back to
+click on "RETURN" in the upper left-hand corner of the corpus to come back to